 Bagel I ate: bagel and lox

-The interior of these bagels were too pillowy soft.
+The interior of the bagels at Wildflower Bread Company were too pillowy soft.
 The sesame bagel had a better chew to it than the plain.
 The cinnamon raisin bagel had very minimum cinnamon flavor, but the raisins brought it together better.
 A good bagel should be fresh and chewy untoasted, but these bagels needed to be toasted.

 Tier III (pleasant):